 Appearance of Guppies

 As we mentioned earlier, Guppies come in many varieties.
-They have different colors, sizes, and shapes.
-You may choose the fancy guppies for your aquarium.
+They are available in different colors, sizes, and shapes.
+You can choose fancy guppies for your aquarium.

 The male Guppies are more attractive than the female ones.
 The males are found in different colors, while females are usually grey in appearance.
-The aquarists still cross breed Guppies to get different patterns and colors.
-Hence, you are looking for a fancy guppy, then should go for males.
+The aquarists still cross-breed Guppies to get different patterns and colors.
+Hence, if you are looking for a fancy guppy, you should go for males.

 The females are slightly larger than the males.
 They are 1.2-2.4 inches long, while the length of males ranges between 0.6-1.4 inches.
-They are easily distinguished from their appearance.
+Their appearance easily distinguishes them.

 Guppies Color, Pattern, Tail type